When you’re sick or hurt – the last thing you want to do is wait.

 I can get exactly the same healthcare if I use the public hospital system

-- Private health insurance allows consumers to choose their healthcare provider and the timing of their procedure.
+- Private health insurance allows you to choose your healthcare provider

 It’s not my responsibility to take out private health insurance to prop up the public health system

 - Private health insurance is voluntary, but all Australians benefit when the private health sector works well.

 - Private health insurance takes pressure off public hospitals.

 Half of all Australians who have PHI have disposable incomes under $50,000 a year.